Last Updated on March 3, 2021 by Facundo

 1. Using Soundproofing Floor Mats to reduce Road Noise

-The best way by far, in my opinion, is to install a Dynamat.
+The best way by far, in my opinion, is to install a floor mat.

-This is a sound deadening material which is extremely easy to install, and it only takes between 30 min to one hour to do.
+This is a sound deadening material that is extremely easy to install, and it only takes between 30 min to one hour to do.